-The term of the lease is 3 years.
+The term of the lease is from November 11, 2020, to February 19, 2024.

 The right-of-use of assets are presented as a separate line in the statement of financial position.
-The Company applies IAS36 to determine whether a right-of-use asset is impaired and accounts for an identified impairment loss as described in the 'Property and equipment' policy.
+The Company applies IAS36 to determine whether a right-of-use asset is impaired if any and accounts for an identified impairment loss as described in the 'Property and equipment' policy.

 Variable rents that do not depend on an index or rate are not included in the measurement of the lease liability and the right-of-use asset.
-The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs and are included in the line 'Other expenses' in the statement of profit or loss.
+The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs and are included in the line 'Other expenses' in the statement of profit or loss if any.